Statutory Notice Period

 • Two weeks’ notice given if the employee has worked for you for more than two years

-The notice period increases by a week for every year of service after the first two, up to 12 years maximum.
+The notice period increases by a week for every year of service after the first two, up to 12 week maximum for 12 years’ or more service.
 This system aims to recognise long service, but also to protect your business interests.
 To replace a long-standing employee who decided they need a change in their professional life might prove a lengthy and tricky process.
 You will still rely on their support to make the adaptations needed to either train somebody else, internally, or employ a new person.

 While the above describes the minimum requirement, each business leader decides what works best for their company.
 In certain industries, with a historically high turnover, a short notice period might benefit both sides.
 However, it could also be a contributing factor to reduced levels of staff retention.
-So, extend it to the length that will best help you, and your employee too.
+Notice is a term of the contract so if an employer wants to change a contractual term they will need to seek agreement from the employee.
 Next, we will demonstrate why you might want to do so.

 We will also cover the exceptions to the rule, as well as how to apply the statutory notice period for dismissal and redundancy.